How Machine Learning can help get you through Peak Trading

 I know that Monitoring and Alerting isn't always the most exciting of topics, but with Machine Learning becoming both more powerful and accessible, things are about to get a lot more interesting.

 With a traditional setup, monitoring checks rely heavily on manually set thresholds to alert the relevant teams when things such as CPU levels, Average Response Times, order values etc.. are outside of what is considered to be 'normal'.
-These thresholds are based on a number of factors, from a Salmon perspective, experience of running some of the worlds largest eCommerce sites gives us a wealth of knowledge, as well as more localised experience of how well a particular set of servers cope, when for example the CPU is running at a certain percentage utilised.
+These thresholds are based on a number of factors, from a Salmon, a Wunderman Commerce Company, perspective, experience of running some of the worlds largest eCommerce sites gives us a wealth of knowledge, as well as more localised experience of how well a particular set of servers cope, when for example the CPU is running at a certain percentage utilised.